Obfuscation: Secure communication

+Software

+Software obfuscation is the process of deliberately making code difficult to understand without changing its behaviour.
+This is often done to protect intellectual property and prevent reverse engineering (e.g. in anti-cheat and malware).

 White box cryptography

 In white-box cryptography, obfuscation refers to the protection of cryptographic keys from extraction when they are under the control of the adversary, e.g., as part of a DRM scheme.

 Network security

 In network security, obfuscation refers to methods used to obscure an attack payload from inspection by network protection systems.